caciviclab/disclosure-frontend/README.md

 installed locally.
 If you don't, then run the following command first: ```npm install -g gulp```_

-1) Node Modules and Bower Components are not included in this repository to keep it light weight.
+1) Node Modules are not included in this repository to keep it light weight.
 After cloning or pulling changes from this repository, make sure to run the following command in terminal: ```npm install```

 2) Once everything is installed all you have to do is run ```gulp build``` and your new server will be running at ```http://localhost:5000``` (you can edit the port in the gulpFile).
 To speed up gulp times, the standard ```gulp``` task does not include copying over static files.
 Using the standard ```gulp``` task will be useful for most cases, but if you need to rebuild the whole ```dist``` folder, use ```gulp build```.